LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'SPECTRUM': 2-D stacked frame of the lamp flat spectrum after bias and dark subtraction and dividing out the profile and blaze.

-- 'ERR': Formal uncertainties on the stacked quartz lamp flats after bias and dark subtraction and dividing out the profile and blaze.
+- 'ERROR': Formal uncertainties on the stacked quartz lamp flats after bias and dark subtraction and dividing out the profile and blaze.

 - 'TRACES': Integer mask with the extraction regions.
 Each value corresponds to the 'id' column in the extracted